boyvanamstel/Farlake/README.md

 ### Bootstrap

 Run the included script to create `Farlake/Shared/Configuration/SecretConstants.swift`.
-It contains the Rijksmuseum API key.
+It holds the Rijksmuseum API key that you'll need to supply.

 ```
 ./script/bootstrap
 ```

 The script copies `SecretConstants-example.swift` to `SecretConstants.swift`.
-This allows us to open source the project without including any sensitive data.
+This allows me to open source the project without including any sensitive data.

 ### API key